 These art journaling collages are exciting to me.

-I never know how they’ll turn out until I start putting the random bits of paper together and realize what the internal message is.
-It’s sort of like bringing what’s deep inside me, forward.
+I never know how they’ll turn out until I start putting the random bits of paper together and realize the internal message.

-From time to time, I’ll display my new (real) art journaling and mixed media art pages here, as I create them.
+From time to time, I’ll display my new (real) art journaling and mixed-media art pages here as I create them.

-Sure, mimic others while you’re learning, if you need to.
+Sure, mimic others while you’re learning if you need to.

-But, as soon as you can, start following your “what if…?” whims.
+But, as soon as possible, follow your “what if…?” whims.

 Experiment, and then tweak if necessary.